The World’s Oldest Pinot Noir Vines?

-Pinot Noir vines have been planted since the first century, when the ancient Romans began drinking it, due to its popularity in the recently conquered Gaul regions, in what later became France.
-As Vinepair https://vinepair.com/wine-blog/the-king-of-burgundy-the-surprising-history-of-pinot-noir/ pointed out:
+Pinot Noir vines have been planted since the first century.
+The ancient Romans began drinking it, due to its popularity in the recently conquered Gaul regions, in what later became France.
+As Vinepair pointed out:

-“Around the year 1,000 A.D., long after the Romans had abandoned their early vineyards in France, the Cistercian order of Monks began gaining authority outside the modern city of Dijon.
-In addition to vows of poverty and abstinence, these monks believed a devotion to hard labor brought them closer to god, and thus began cultivating the rocky hillsides of early Burgundy.
-Over hundreds of vintages, they painstakingly maintained detailed records of their vineyards — describing exactly how, and exactly where vines thrived or withered — and how the resulting wines tasted.”
+“Around the year 1,000 A.D., long after the Romans had abandoned their early vineyards in France.
+The Cistercian order of Monks began gaining authority outside the modern city of Dijon.
+In addition to vows of poverty and abstinence.
+These monks believed a devotion to hard labor brought them closer to god.
+They began cultivating the rocky hillsides of early Burgundy.
+Over hundreds of vintages, they painstakingly maintained detailed records of their vineyards.
+The monks describing exactly how, and exactly where vines thrived or withered — and how the resulting wines tasted.”